sphinx-doc/sphinx/Doc-26/install/index.rst

 Compiling a Python extension written in C or C++ will sometimes require specifying custom flags for the compiler and linker in order to use a particular library or produce a special kind of object code.
-This is especially true if the extension hasn't been tested on your  platform, or if you're trying to cross- compile Python.
+This is especially true if the extension hasn't been tested on your platform, or if you're trying to cross-compile Python.

 In the most general case, the extension author might have foreseen that compiling the extensions would be complicated, and provided a :file:`Setup` file